 HOME ESSENTIALS

 One of the best things about lodging in Singapore is the variety of options available.
-These range from campus residences and public HDB flats to private housing options like condominiums and serviced apartments in Singapore.
+These range from campus residences and public Housing Development Board (HDB) flats to private housing options like condominiums and serviced apartments in Singapore.

 STUDENT RESIDENCES